How To Plan A Perfect Day Trip From Florence To Cinque Terre

 REGIONAL + INTERCITY

-From Firenze Santa Marina Novella (SMN) station, catch the Regional Train to Pisa Centrale.
+From Firenze Santa Marina Novella (SMN) station, catch the Regional Train (Regionale Veloce) to Pisa Centrale.
 There is one every 30 minutes and the ride lasts about one hour.

 Once in Pisa, hop on an Intercity Train to La Spezia Centrale (they are the ones going to Milan).
 The ride lasts another hour.

-From La Spezia, catch a regional train which makes stop at the various villages – Riomaggiore is 10 minutes away.
+From La Spezia, catch a regional train which makes stop at the various villages – Riomaggiore is the closest one and it is just 10 minutes away.
 The furthest village is Monterosso al Mare, a 25 minutes train ride.

-Some trains from Pisa actually go directly to Monterosso al Mare, which means you won’t have to change in La Spezia.
+There are some trains traveling from Pisa directly to Monterosso al Mare.
+They are convenient as this means you don’t have to change in La Spezia.
+You don’t necessarily save much time though.

 Riomaggiore Cinque Terre